satyampatidar/STUDENT/README.md

 STUDENT
 =======
-Java based application to handle students record.
+Java, xml, html, Sql based application to handle students record.
 For best output open it in netbeans.